drvinceknight/gt/assets/main.md

     [1 1 1 1]

 We see there that in a population of 4 individuals, a single individual of the first type (`0`) does not become fixed.
-That is just for a single run, to be able to approximate the fixation probability the process needs to be repeated.
+That is just for a single run, to be able to approximate the fixation probability the process needs to be repeated, this can be done in Nashpy:

 ```python